mlgupta/keyper-docs/source/REST API.md

 By default, all requests must be sent to http(s)://hostname/api/

-All API access is over http or https (https is recommended).
+All API access is over HTTP or HTTPS (we recommend HTTPS).
 All data is sent and received as JSON.

 Authentication creates a JWT token, which is used to maintain the session.
 For each call JWT token must be added as part of HTTP header with name **Authorization** and value **Bearer Token**